softeng-feup/open-cx-softbeanies/Development-Report.md

 + As a FEUP student, I'm interested in knowing where the coffee breaks are, and which speakers will be talking at what time because I already know how to find my way at FEUP.

-+ If I get lost, I would like to know where my colleagues are, to find them when that happens.
++ As an user, I would like to know where my colleagues are if i get lost.

 + As a speaker, I would like to know the rooms where I am going to give a talk because those are the relevant locations for me.